 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for TXN, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Texas Instruments Inc ranked in the 34th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+We started the process of determining a valid price forecast for Texas Instruments Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Texas Instruments Inc ranked in the 27th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 In terms of the factors that were most noteworthy in this DCF analysis for TXN, they are:

 Terminal Growth Rate in Free Cash Flow